-7. SUPERVISORY COUNSELING
+6. SUPERVISORY COUNSELING DEFINITIONS

 Verbal - This is the lowest level of corrective action.
 A verbal counseling serves to notify employees that certain behaviors or performance deficiencies need changing/improving.
-The supervisor will complete the Employee Corrective Action Form and forward it to the second-line supervisor and Administrative Services Director to be placed in the employee file.
+The supervisor will complete the Employee Corrective Action Form and forward it to the second-line supervisor and Human Resource Manager to be placed in the employee file.

-Written - A written reprimand is the second step in the progressive discipline process.
-A written reprimand serves to notify the employee in writing that they are not meeting an expectation in some area.
+Written - A written reprimand serves to notify the employee in writing that they are not meeting an expectation in some area.
 Written reprimands are to be approved by Human Resources for protocol purposes prior to issuing a notice of intent to discipline.
 The Employee Corrective Action Form and any supplemental information will be documented in the reprimand.
-This document will be forwarded to the second- line supervisor and the Administrative Services Director to be placed in the employee file.
+This document will be forwarded to the second-line supervisor and the Human Resource Manager to be placed in the employee file.

-8. SUSPENSION, DEMOTION OR DISMISSAL
+7. DISCIPLINARY PAY REDUCTION, SUSPENSION, DEMOTION, OR TERMINATION DEFINITIONS

-Suspension - A suspension is when an employee is released from work duties without pay for a specified period of time.
-A suspension is the third step in the progressive discipline process.
-A suspension notifies the employee in writing that they have failed to meet an expectation in some area.
-Suspension paperwork is to be reviewed by Human Resources for protocol purposes prior to issuing a notice of intent to suspend.
-The Employee Corrective Action Form and any supplemental information will be documented in the suspension paperwork.
-This document will be forwarded to the second-line supervisor and the Administrative Services Director to be placed in the employee file.
+Disciplinary Pay Reduction or Suspension - A disciplinary pay reduction is when an employee's base rate of pay is reduced either temporarily or permanently.
+A suspension is when an employee is released from work duties without pay for a specified period of time.
+Disciplinary pay reduction or suspension paperwork is to be reviewed by Human Resources for protocol purposes prior to issuing a notice of intent to discipline.
+The Employee Corrective Action Form and any supplemental information will be documented in the paperwork.
+This document will be forwarded to the second-line supervisor and the Human Resource Manager to be placed in the employee file.

 Demotion - A demotion is the movement of an employee from their current classification to a lower classification.
-A demotion is the fourth step in the progressive discipline process.
 A demotion notifies the employee in writing that they are not meeting expectations as required by their position.
-Demotion paperwork is to be reviewed by Human Resources for protocol purposes prior to issuing a notice of intent to demote.
+Demotion paperwork is to be reviewed by Human Resources for protocol purposes prior to issuing a notice of intent to discipline.
 The Employee Corrective Action Form and any supplemental information will be documented in the demotion paperwork.
-This document will be forwarded to the second-line supervisor and the Administrative Services Director to be placed in the employee file.
+This document will be forwarded to the second-line supervisor and the Human Resource Manager to be placed in the employee file.